 Course is an advanced study of cancers primarily affecting females, including breast cancers, gynecological cancers, and related metastatic disease.
 The epidemiology, etiology, detection, diagnosis, patient condition, treatment and prognosis will be presented, discussed and evaluated in relationship to histology, anatomical site and patterns of spread.
 The medical, biological and pathological aspects are all addressed in detail.
-Same as SDI 472 and NRNC 472.
+This course is the same as SDI 472 and NRNC 472.